 Continue on to Murphys and consider wandering your way through this charming downtown with nearly a dozen wine tasting rooms.
 If history is more your thing, just head a few miles out of town to Heritage Museum at Ironstone Vineyards.
 Here you can see the largest crystalline gold leaf specimen pulled out of the Mother Lode and many interesting Gold Rush artifacts.
 There’s even a jewelry gift shop filled with pretty pieces to entice you.

-Dodge Ridge is one of the closest ski areas to the Bay Area and it’s the perfect mountain for a family getaway.
-Ski lessons are offered for all ages.
-First timers may purchase lesson packages with the option to earn a season pass.
+Dodge Ridge is one of the closest ski areas to the Bay Area and it’s the perfect mountain for a fun, comfortable family getaway.
+Well-known for its lessons, ski and snowboarding lessons are offered for all ages.

 In the summer, the Pinecrest Lake Resort is a great spot for a day of fishing, kayaking or paddleboarding.
 Enjoy the views while hiking around the lake or work on that tan in a paddleboat.
 Stay the night in one of the resort’s chalets on the lake and enjoy a night of solitude in the California High Sierra.